mpaland/vic/readme.md

 A lightweight but very fast and powerful primitive and text rendering C++ library for driving graphic and alpha numeric displays.
 If you need a robust and universal library for rendering text and graphics on various displays - VGX is your library.

+**vgx is beta and still under heavy development.
+If you have specific questions, do not hesitate to contact me!**

 ## What are the highlights?
 - Universal library for graphic and alpha numeric displays
 - High performance primitive rendering of lines, circles, boxes, text etc.